COE Faculty and Staff > Curriculum Research & Development

 While some may think that CRDG and ULS are small in size compared to other schools, research units, or school districts, we have been able to leverage funds through strategic budgeting, grants, and strong fundraising efforts over the years.
 In life-cycle management investments alone, we have been able to acquire over $1.2 million in computing technology since 2005.
 Besides the computing needs for the research unit, the K-12 operations, large investments to wired, and wireless investments have been made with the support of over $275,000 with various funds.
 Mark served as the project manager on all of these projects to propel CRDG, and ULS with modern infrastructure, and technology.

-- Yap, M. C. (2015, Mar).
+- Yap, M. C. (2015, March).
 The Runbook Pilot Project: Professional Learning For Technology Coordinators.
-Presented at the 26th annual conference of the Society for Information Technology and Teacher Education, Las Vegas, NV.
-Publication Details
+Presented at 26th annual conference of the Society for Information Technology and Teacher Education, Las Vegas, NV.

-- Yap, M. C., Allen, J., & Baldwin, M. (2015, Mar).
+- Yap, M. C., Baldwin, M., & Allen, J. (2015, March).
 In Your Face PE: Incorporating Technology.
-Presented at the 3RD ANNUAL EDTECHTEAM HAWAII SUMMIT FEATURING GOOGLE FOR EDUCATION, Honolulu, HI.
-Publication Details
+Presented at 3RD ANNUAL EDTECHTEAM HAWAII SUMMIT FEATURING GOOGLE FOR EDUCATION, Honolulu, HI.